 - Serve on a bed of microgreens.

-Roasted Carrots with Tarragon
+Roast Carrots with Tarragon

-Kosher salt
+- Kosher salt

-- Peel carrots, rinse, and pat dry.
+- Rinse under cold water and pat dry.

 - Sprinkle fresh tarragon over carrots and bake for another 5 minutes or until fork tender.